Christian Distinctiveness

 Send: We are sent out to love and serve

-We are also very fortunate to have a visiting member from Red Lodge Church, Diane Grano who holds Collective Worship and runs our Christian based ‘Blaze’ bible study club.
-Children look forward to Diane's sessions each half-term.
+We are also very fortunate to have a visiting members from Red Lodge Church and Lightwave Community Church, Diane Grano and Alison Earl who hold Collective Worships and work closely with children, their families and staff across the wider-school community.
+Children always look forward to Diane's and Alison's sessions each half-term.

 Our Collective Worship Timetable

-MONDAY: Key Stage Collective Worship led by the Head Teacher or The Spiritual Lead.
+MONDAY: Whole school Collective Worship led by the headteacher or the Collective Worship Lead.
 We follow the pattern of the festivals and seasons of the Christian Year.
 At the heart of each Worship is a Christian story or teaching based around biblical scripture, ‘I wonder’ to reflect on and a prayer from the children.
 It is an opportunity for prayer and reflection as well as a take away message to reflect upon in our class spiritual areas.

-TUESDAY: Key Stage Hall Collective Worship led by Class Teachers.
-Each class Teacher leads a Collective Worship.
+TUESDAY: Whole school Collective Worship led by the headteacher or the Collective Worship lead.
 This is following the theme set for the week and includes biblical stories and reflection on the life and teachings of Jesus Christ our Lord.

 FRIDAY: A celebration of what has been achieved in school (such as an announcement of the House Point totals for the week; a chance to celebrate and share the acts those children who have been awarded a PRIDE Value, awarding of certificates for merits each term).
 The Friday celebration always ends with the School Blessing led by a member of the collective worship team, as a way of sending the children and adults out into the world to live out the values that they live by in school.

-If you would like any further information regarding collective worship at St Christopher's, please contact our RE Lead, Mrs Stevens at: office@stcprimary.suffolk.sch.uk
+If you would like any further information regarding collective worship at St Christopher's, please contact our Collective Worship Lead, Mr Smith at: office@stcprimary.suffolk.sch.uk

 Links with the Church

-St Christopher’s works with the school providing pastoral support for both staff and pupils and is also involved in joint activities which include; Collective Worship, “Open The Book” assemblies, After-School Clubs with the Lightwave community (Blaze for KS1, Ignite for KS2 currently held in the Sports Pavilion) and one-off events such as Experiencing Christmas and Experiencing Easter.
+St Christopher’s church and the Lightwave Mission work with the school providing pastoral support for both staff and pupils and are also involved in joint activities which include; Collective Worship, “Open The Book” assemblies, Lunchtime club (Light and Lyrics), After-School Club (Traiblazers Thursdays 3:30-4:30pm) and one-off events such as Harvest Festival, Experiencing Christmas and Experiencing Easter.